plotly/academy/_react/2-first-app.md

 ## Setup

-Facebook recently open sourced a neat little tool called [`create-react-app`](https://github.com/facebookincubator/create-react-app) that allows us to very easily get started with our React app!
+Facebook recently open sourced a neat little tool called<a target="_blank" href="https://github.com/facebookincubator/create-react-app">`create-react-app`</a> that allows us to very easily get started with our React app!
 It includes all the necessary build tools and transpilation steps to just get stuff done.

 Let's install it with `npm`: